CurtTilmes/raku-nativehelpers-callback/README.md

 C libraries often have callback routines allowing you to pass in an extra `void *` parameter of user data from which you are supposed to link into whatever functionality you need from within the callback.

-When using Perl routines as callbacks, naturally you want to pass in your Perl object.
-This is complicated by the fact that the Garbage Collector can potentially move Perl objects around so they may not be found where you initially put them.
+When using Raku routines as callbacks, naturally you want to pass in your Raku object.
+This is complicated by the fact that the Garbage Collector can potentially move Raku objects around so they may not be found where you initially put them.

-This simple helper object associates a perl object with some object that can be cast to a `int64` type so you can easily register the object (`store`/`remove`), and `lookup` from within a callback routine, associated with an `id` of that thing.
+This simple helper object associates a Raku object with some object that can be cast to a `int64` type so you can easily register the object (`store`/`remove`), and `lookup` from within a callback routine, associated with an `id` of that thing.

 Note this is 64-bit architecture specific, and assumes `void *` pointers are interchangeable with `int64`.

-Wherever you see a `void *` in a library.h file, just use `int64` for the Perl NativeCall subroutine that calls it.
+Wherever you see a `void *` in a library.h file, just use `int64` for the Raku NativeCall subroutine that calls it.

 For example: